The 15 Most Expensive Destined Rivals Pokemon Cards

 The artwork here is pretty gorgeous, and just the fact that a Pokemon as legendary as Ho-Oh gets featured alongside a trainer in a card like this feels pretty historic.
 While it won’t be worth as much as the Garchomp, the card’s rarity, potential playability, and nostalgic appeal should push it to the upper echelons of value when Destined Rivals comes out.

-Assuming this happens, Mewtwo ex could rival even Cynthia’s spot at the top.
-Mewtwo is one of the most iconic Pokemon of all time, and we’ve not seen it featured prominently in the Pokemon TCG in a long time (although it did get a pretty awesome extended artwork card in the digital version, Pokemon TCG Pocket).
+Rocket’s Mewtwo ex could rival even Cynthia’s spot at the top.
+After all, Mewtwo is one of the most iconic Pokemon of all time, and we’ve not seen it featured prominently in the Pokemon TCG in a long time (although it did get a pretty awesome extended artwork card in the digital version, Pokemon TCG Pocket).
+Getting paired with Giovanni (who is also heavily highlighted in the artwork) only ups the ante for this chase, calling to mind the original Pokemon movie that saw these two working side-by-side as partners in crime.

 #4 Team Rocket’s Meowth – Illustration Rare